Mec-iS/staticwebpage/references.md

 A curated collection of foundational and emerging papers that inform the design and implementation of `arrowspace`, optical compression, and next-generation retrieval systems.

 ---
+## Graph Embeddings

+### Ontology Embedding: A Survey of Methods, Applications and Resources

+**Authors**: Jiaoyan Chen, Olga Mashkova, Ernesto Jiménez-Ruiz, Ian Horrocks, Diego M. López, Przemyslaw Andrzej Nowak, et al.
+**arXiv**: 2406.10964 (2024), accepted to IEEE TKDE

+Comprehensive survey of ontology embedding, covering formal definitions, method categories, resources, and applications across ontology engineering, machine learning augmentation, and life sciences, consolidating works from AI and bioinformatics venues.
+This connects to `arrowspace` by framing how logical structure can be embedded into vector spaces to complement spectral and graph-based similarity in hybrid search.

+**Key contributions**: Taxonomy of ontology embedding approaches, resource catalog, application landscape, and challenges/future directions in integrating symbolic semantics with embeddings.

+### The RDF2vec Family of Knowledge Graph Embedding Methods

+**Authors**: Petar Ristoski, Simone Paolo Ponzetto, Heiko Paulheim (and collaborators across variants) **Journal**: Semantic Web – Interoperability, Usability, Applicability (SWJ), “The RDF2vec Family of Knowledge Graph Embedding Methods”

+In-depth study of RDF2vec variants that generate embeddings from random walks over RDF graphs, with a comprehensive evaluation revealing representational strengths and weaknesses relative to other KG embedding methods.
+For `arrowspace`, this informs walk-based feature extraction that can be blended with Laplacian-based distances for structure- and path-aware retrieval.

+**Key contributions**: Unified overview of RDF2vec techniques, large-scale comparative evaluation, and practical guidance for selecting variants by task characteristics.

+---

 ## Graph Signal Processing & Spectral Methods